kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ### Fancy Tick Formats

 Matplotlib’s default tick formatting can leave a lot to be desired; it works well as a broad default, but sometimes you’d like to do something more.
-Consider the plot shown in Figure 4-78, a sine and a cosine:
+Consider the plot shown in the following image, a sine and a cosine:

 ```python
 In[9]: # Plot a sine and cosine curve